The cradle rocks above an abyss.

-Had he been a little older the bones in his head would have been more fused, and the damage to his cranium more severe.
+Had he been a little older the bones in his head would have been more tightly fused, and the damage to his cranium perhaps more severe.
 The bone may have splintered and caused bleeding on the brain.
 Had he fallen from a greater height.
 Had he not been treated immediately.
 Had his mother not been rushing or dressed in a waterproof jacket.
-Had his father not been waiting in the car but carrying his son instead.
+Had his father not been waiting in the car but carrying him instead.
 Had they stayed in the chalet and not gone out.
 Had they not gone to north Wales.

 Throughout his childhood other injuries followed, as if the chemistry of his body had been thrown out of sync.

 The cheek trapped in a door lock at his maternal grandparent’s house aged two.

 The arm pulled from its socket by his father when he refused to come in at bedtime, also aged two.